Eric Massa: Sexual harassment allegations and resignation from Congress

 On October 10, 2009, Massa announced his plans for re-election, saying, "I don't want to play games with people about speculation, I want to be very direct and candid."

-On a press conference call on March 3, 2010, Massa announced that his cancer had returned and that he would not seek re-election.
+On March 3, 2010, Massa announced that his cancer had returned and that he would not seek re-election.
 In his statement, Massa addressed allegations of sexual harassment, but claimed he would stay on for the remainder of his term.

 The next day, March 4, 2010, House Majority Leader Steny Hoyer confirmed that the House Ethics Committee was investigating allegations against Massa of sexual misconduct as the result of a complaint that a senior member of Massa's staff had filed with the committee on February 8, 2010.
 The investigation was said to involve alleged sexual advances and harassment toward a younger male member of Massa's staff.

 At a press conference, Massa described his behavior and his language as "salty," claiming that he had apologized to the parties in question, did not know of the specific allegations, and did not make the decision to retire based upon such allegations.

 Massa announced on March 5, 2010, that he would resign his seat in Congress effective 5:00 p.m. on March 8, 2010.
 In a published statement on his website, Massa identified his declining health and the ongoing ethics investigation as the reasons for his departure.
 He apologized in response to the sexual harassment complaint, saying that "There is no doubt in my mind that I did in fact, use language in the privacy of my own home and in my inner office that, after 24 years in the navy, might make a Chief Petty Officer feel uncomfortable.
 In fact, there is no doubt that this ethics issue is my fault and mine alone."